-Network RID defines a RID data dictionary and data flow: from a UAS via unspecified means to a Network Remote ID Service Provider (Net-RID SP); from the Net-RID SP to an integrated, or over the Internet to a separate, Network Remote ID Display Provider (Net-RID DP); from the Net-RID DP via the Internet to Network Remote ID clients in response to their queries (expected typically, but not specified exclusively, to be web based) specifying airspace volumes of interest.
-Network RID depends upon connectivity, in several segments, via the Internet, from the UAS to the Observer.
+A RID data dictionary and data flow for Network RID are defined in [F3411-19].
+This flow is from a UAS via unspecified means (but at least in part over the Internet) to a Network Remote ID Service Provider (Net-RID SP).
+These Net-RID SPs provide this information to Network Remote ID Display Providers (Net-RID DP).
+It is the Net-RID DP that respond to queries from Network Remote ID clients (expected typically, but not specified exclusively, to be web based) specifying airspace volumes of interest.
+Network RID depends upon connectivity, in several segments, via the Internet, from the UAS to the observer.

-The Network RID is illustrated in Figure 1 below.
+The Network RID is illustrated in Figure 1 below: